dotnet/docs/includes/core-changes/aspnetcore/3.1/http-cookie-samesite-authn-impacts.md

 ### HTTP: Browser SameSite changes impact authentication

-Browsers, such as Chrome and Firefox, are making breaking changes to their implementations of `SameSite` for cookies.
+Some browsers, such as Chrome and Firefox, made breaking changes to their implementations of `SameSite` for cookies.
 The changes impact remote authentication scenarios, such as OpenID Connect and WS-Federation, which must opt out by sending `SameSite=None`.
 However, `SameSite=None` breaks on iOS 12 and some older versions of other browsers.
 The app needs to sniff these versions and omit `SameSite`.

 For discussion on this issue, see [aspnet/AspNetCore#14996](https://github.com/aspnet/AspNetCore/issues/14996).